When we think of variables, we typically think of a name, address, date, quantity, color, etc. But we seldom think of variables as entire documents.

 A technical writer might link to long attachments that need to be appended or inserted at strategic locations.

 An architect might link to drawings and tables and charts.
 (The target information need not be text.
 It can be can be charts or images contained within the target document).

-A bid managers or proposal drafters, when preparing Request for Proposal or a Bid package, you may wish to insert a special condition of the anticipated contract (perhaps it is not part of your standard package, but rather was drafted especially for the vendor or supplier or situation, but you want to save it out as a document).
+A bid manager or proposal drafter, when preparing a Request for Proposal or a Bid package, may wish to insert a special condition of the anticipated contract (perhaps it is not part of your standard package, but rather was drafted especially for the vendor or supplier or situation.
+You saved it out as a document).
 Maybe the variable would be [Special Conditions]

 A doctor might link to an appropriate medical pamphlet or brochure that can be inserted as an appendix to a letter to a patient.

 A psychologist might link to a folder containing detail information about a specific test or protocol.